1. Hobbies & Games

 Drop D Tuning

-Although drop D tuning has been around for a long time, the Seattle grunge movement in the early 1990's brought about it's popularity.
+Although drop D tuning has been around for a long time, the Seattle grunge movement in the early 1990s brought about its popularity.
 Drop D tuning was used extensively by bands like Nirvana, partly because it made playing power chords with one finger possible.

 Drop D Tuning Tips